How Manchester Royal Eye Hospital is protecting patients at our main hospital and across our peripheral sites

 Messages from our doctors

 “It is important that our patients with age related macular degeneration requiring eye injections attend their appointments.
-This would be considered one of the essential medical needs for which it is acceptable to leave home.
 Delays in receiving injection treatment can cause damage to the macula and long term effects on vision which usually cannot be reversed.
 We have changed the processes during appointments to reduce Covid related risks for our patients when they attend.”

 “Maintaining care for your Glaucoma condition is important to ensure you retain your vision, and the Glaucoma Team want make sure you stay Safe and Well at this time.
 We aim to make our crowded clinics with long waiting times a thing of the past, and we may offer you appointments at new locations you have not visited before.
 We would encourage you to make every effort to attend these appointments as these will be arranged to make your visit as quick and efficient as possible, whilst maintaining social distancing from other patients.
 Please work with us to help keep you Safe and Sighted and attend the appointments we offer you.”

 Ms Cecilia Fenerty, Consultant Ophthalmic Surgeon, Clinical Lead for Glaucoma

 “The uveitis service has made significant changes to the way we now see and treat patients to protect you and keep you as safe as we can.
 It is very important that we continue to monitor and manage your condition, especially to make sure you are keeping well, that your uveitis is controlled and any complications are detected and treated.
 This is critical to prevent and treat any sight-threatening problems.